tilt-dev/tilt/docs/tutorial.md

 # Tutorial

-This guide walks you through setting up Tilt for local Kubernetes development.
-You'll write a `Tiltfile` for your project and be able to use Tilt with your project.
-This guide assumes you've installed Tilt and have a project you can already build and deploy to Kubernetes.
+This tutorial walks you through setting up Tilt for your project.
+It should take 15 minutes, and assumes you've already [installed Tilt](install.html).
+Now's a good time to join the `#tilt` channel in Kubernetes Slack for technical or moral support.

-Setting up Tilt should take about about 15 minutes.
-Before we begin, join the `#tilt` channel in Kubernetes Slack for technical or moral support.
+Start in the directory of a project you currently build and deploy to Kubernetes or Docker Compose.
+If your project uses [skaffold](skaffold.html), [docker-compose](docker-compose.html) or [helm](helm.html) also open that supplement to this Tutorial.
+If you want to try Tilt but don't have a current Project, you can try one of our [example projects](example_projects.html).

 ## Example Tiltfile
 At the end of this guide, your Tiltfile will look something like this: